Healthcare Provider Directory Access Control

 In the Australian Healthcare context, support for fine-grained access control is often required.

-For example, a Practitioner must be granted the Organisation Maintenance Officer role (RBAC) and have a membership relationship with an Organisation (ReBAC) in order to maintain healthcare service information on an Organisation's behalf.
+For example, a Practitioner must be granted the Organisation Maintenance Officer (OMO) role and have a membership relationship with an Organisation in order to maintain Healthcare Service information on an Organisation's behalf.

 What's Next

 In the next post, we'll take a look at Open Policy Agent.
-A general-purpose policy engine that you can use to enforce (access) policies in API gateways, microservices and more.
+A general-purpose policy engine that you can use for policy decisions (evaluation) in API gateways, microservices and more.

 References